fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@kalvik/account-takeover-a-bonus-vulnerability-3c2dc4e607ea">-Account Takeover + A Bonus Vulnerability</a>

 <a href="https://blog.ryotak.me/post/cdnjs-remote-code-execution-en/">-Remote code execution in cdnjs of Cloudflare</a>

+<a href="https://radianid.medium.com/chaining-open-redirect-with-xss-to-account-takeover-36acf218a6d5">-Chaining Open Redirect with XSS to Account Takeover</a>

 <a href="https://hackerone.com/reports/1125425">-RCE via unsafe inline Kramdown options when rendering certain Wiki pages</a>